 Florence moves at a slower pace than Rome or Venice, which only enhances its dreaminess.
 As the birthplace of the Renaissance, the city is perhaps most famous for its artwork—stand before world-famous works by Michelangelo, da Vinci, Botticelli, Titian, and more.
 Visit the Accademia Gallery to see the exquisite sculpture of Michelangelo's David and his unfinished Prisoners.
 Shop artisanal Italian leather goods in Piazza San Lorenzo.
 Enjoy fresh gelato on a sidewalk cafe.
 There’s no better place to catch the sunset than the hilltop Piazzale Michelangelo; pack a picnic, settle in, and enjoy the lively conversation around you as the sun sets over the city.

 Don’t miss this Gothic cathedral, the most important in all of Florence, with its hand-painted facade and matching belltower.
 Trek to the top for stunning 360-degree views of Florentine rooftops, Arno River, and the dome.

 The oldest bridge in Florence, Ponte Vecchio has spanned the Arno River since the days of the ancient Roman empire.
 Today, it hosts a collection of artisanal and jewelry shops built along its edges and suspended by stilts.

-One of the finest art museums in the world, the Uffizi was founded through a large bequest from the last member of the Medici family.
-The Uffizi is located on the Piazza della Signoria, at the center of Florence.
+One of the finest Renaissance art museums in the world, the Uffizi was founded through a large bequest from the last member of the Medici family.
+The Uffizi is located on the Piazza della Signoria in the center of Florence.